 Before buying a mattress, it’s crucial for you to find out what current issues you’re experiencing with your existing mattress.

 - Do you find it difficult to fall asleep?

 - Are you unable to stay asleep through the night?

 - Do your arms and legs go numb or feel tingly as you sleep?

 - Do you wake up feeling stiff and sore with back pains?

 Maybe you experience a combination of the above.
-These are common symptoms of a bed that’s just not right for you.
+These are common symptoms of a bed that’s not right for you.
 Much like shoes and clothing, mattresses aren’t intended to be a “one size fits all” solution for every person.
 Individuals with back problems, like sciatic nerve issues or a curved spine, may benefit from a firm mattress, which can help align the spine to a neutral position.
-Additionally, a firm mattress can keep your whole body supported to prevent pressure and pain on your joints.
-However, others find a soft mattress more comfortable, as it can hug your curves and provide less pressure on your arms and legs, which may prevent tingling sensations and numbness.
+Additionally, a firm mattress can keep your whole body supported to prevent pressure and pain in your joints.
+However, others find a soft mattress more comfortable, as it can hug your curves and provide less strain on your arms and legs, which may prevent tingling sensations and numbness.